pramodv1993/CDocs/README.md

  2. OCR
  3. NLP

-It is used for document recignition, processing and potentially context exraction of the documents.
+It is used for document recignition, processing and potentially context extraction of the documents.

  1. UI  and OCR are implenented as Spring Boot applications.
     Tessaract4J is used which is a Java distribution of Tessaract - Optical Character Recognition